to home page«Home

 The Bells Project Diary

-To celebrate this, John Kite has been delving into the archives and is currently busy transcribing all the diaries, records, notes and backs of fag-packets that detailed the day-to-day project goings-on.
+To celebrate this, John Kite delved into the archives and transcribed all the diaries, records, notes and backs of fag-packets that detailed the day-to-day project goings-on to remain as a permanent on-line record of that once-in-a-lifetime DIY project.

 The start of the project was serialised in the monthly church magazine as part of the publicity campaign, but petered out after about seven episodes as the project workload increased.
 The diaries and project notebooks were maintained, however.